 Better Candidate Quality = Fewer Bad Hires

 Remember the $22,500+ cost of a bad hire on a $75K role?
 AI matching reduces that risk by evaluating candidates against objective criteria every single time - no fatigue, no gut-feel shortcuts.
-Pin's candidate acceptance rate is approximately 70%, meaning seven out of ten candidates the AI recommends get accepted into the hiring pipeline.
-When your shortlist accuracy is that high, bad hires become far less likely.
+Pin’s candidate acceptance rate is 83% - the highest in the industry - meaning more than four out of five candidates the AI recommends get accepted into the hiring pipeline.
+That shortlist precision makes bad hires far less likely.

 Pin’s multi-channel outreach hits a 48% response rate - see how it works.